pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-08-24-guide-your-layout.md

 [photoImageView, introLabel].forEach { self.view.addSubview($0) }
 ```

-You're now done with the `UILayoutGuide ` initial setup and with so, it's time to move to constraints.
+You're now done with the `UILayoutGuide`'s initial setup and with so, it's time to move to constraints.
 In the end, it is similar to what you would do with an `UIView`.

 ```swift
 NSLayoutConstraint.activate(